Lists are important. They help us prioritize—and remember to complete—important tasks.

 - Tasks scheduled for last week: Include all tasks your team estimated they could complete.

 - Tasks completed last week: List all tasks your team actually completed.

 - Tasks scheduled for next week: Any tasks not completed last week should top this list.
 After that, list tasks planned for the next week.

 How project tracking software can help: Our favorite addition to this section is a customized status report.
 Using project tracking software, you can send a weekly prompt for team members to submit their status summary, key accomplishments, and upcoming tasks for the next week, and the system will automatically collate that information into report format.

 You can then condense this information for stakeholders and embed it in the project status report.
 Alternatively, you can choose to include the more detailed summary as a supplemental attachment—whatever your stakeholders prefer.

-The project tracking tools referenced in this article can help you create better project status reports—and can help drive project success.
-If you’re interested in learning more about these solutions, call our project management software experts for a free consultation at (855) 998-8505.
+Lastly, the project tracking tools referenced in this article can be a huge asset as you’re creating your reports.
+If you’re interested in learning more about these types of tools, book an appointment with our project management software experts for a free consultation: Book an appointment here.

 Note: The applications selected in this article are examples to show a feature in context and are not intended as endorsements or recommendations.
 They have been obtained from sources believed to be reliable at the time of publication.